 Yes, immediate family members can accompany a visiting teacher.
 Any accompanying spouse and children under 21 years of age may apply for J-2 visas.
 Parents and siblings of the exchange visitor can apply directly to the U.S. Embassy for a tourist visa because they do not qualify for the J-2 visa.

 What is needed to apply for a J-2 visa?

 Immediate family members need to apply for J-2 visas at the United States Embassy in their home country.
 A visiting teacher needs to request an eligibility certificate DS-2019 for his or her spouse and child.
-The following documentation must be submitted to the Migrant, Indian, and International Education Office (MIIEO) in CDE to procure an eligibility certificate:
+The following documentation must be submitted to the International Education Office (IEO) in CDE to procure an eligibility certificate:

 - Copy of a valid passport for the spouse and child,

 - Insurance policy with the following minimum coverage:

 - $50,000 per accident or illness for medical,

 - Repatriation of remains in the amount of $7,500,

 - Medical evacuation in the amount of $10,000,

 - A deductible not to exceed $500 per accident or illness.